rudolfgrauberger/sonar-cxx-wiki/Extending-the-code-analysis.md

 ## Extending rules in supported code analysers

 If you're using a patched or not-yet-supported version of an integrated code checker (like Cppcheck), you probably want to see those new checks in SonarQube, too.
-To do this, you have 2 different approachs availalbe.
+To do this, you have 2 different approachs available.

 ### Using a xml definition ###